LiamHz/liamhz.github.io/md-blog/2022-plans.md

 This year I began my first full-time job at an [AI startup hedge fund](https://twitter.com/LiamHinzman/status/1341064191688364032?s=20), gained a ridiculous amount of programming experience and knowledge, shouldered lots of trust and responsibilities, and delivered value^tm.
 I put in so much time and effort to make this happen: stressing about progress, late nights hacking away, and waking up on weekends to quash bugs.

 These were the goals I held dearest while in high school.
-To achieve mastery in something, be valued by peers, and to contribute to something.
+To achieve mastery in a craft, be valued by peers, and contribute to something.

+Now that I've accomplished these things, it's time to explore!

-But in my free-time I want to try on different lives like I try on clothes.
-I want to give form to every feeling, expression to every thought, and reality to every dream.
+I want to try on different lives like I try on clothes.
+I want to give form to every feeling and expression to every thought.

 I want to get good at